mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 ### EEQQUIPMENTUIPMENT

-Unless every group of characters has an arms smuggler or gun- runner amongst their closest friends, the acquiring of high-tech military equipment is not an easy one.
+Unless every group of characters has an arms smuggler or gun-runner amongst their closest friends, the acquiring of high-tech military equipment is not an easy one.
 A good mercenary unit will frequently take tickets with weapon designing companies governments just to make good contacts and deals to better equip